rasmusab/test-course-maximum-likelihood/chapter1.md

   * *Why* you would want to maximize it.
   * And *how* you can maximize it.

 Let's start with *what* likelihood is, which this chapter is all about.
 In statistics likelihood refers to how likely some data is given some *probability model*.
+So to grok likelihood you need to know a little about probability models, so let's start there.

 The most basic probability models are often called probability *distributions*.
+You might have heard of probability distributions like the binomial distribution, the poisson distribution and the exponential distribution.
+But, by far, the most common example of a distribution is the *normal distribution*.
+So let's take a look at that one.

 *** =instructions